-This option helps you to change the storage location of SQL Workload Analysis database and message queue files for proper distribution.
+You can change the storage location of SQL Workload Analysis database and message queue files for proper distribution.
 To change the location, follow these instructions below:

 1. Click Relocate Database/ Message Queue Files.

 - 2. Click BROWSE, to select a new location for the Data File Storage. - 3.
 Click BROWSE, to select a new location for the Message Queue Storage. - 4.
 Once you finish editing the new locations, click SAVE.
 If you do not want to save the changes, click CANCEL.